jquery-archive/plugins.jquery.com/docs/package.md

   be rejected.
 Also, it can't start with a dot or an underscore.
 The jQuery Plugins Site is UTF-8.
 * The name should be short, but also reasonably descriptive.
-* You may want to check the jQuery Plugins Site to see if there's something by that name already, before you get too attached to it. http://plugins.jquery.com/
+* You may want to check [plugins.txt](/jquery/plugins.jquery.com/blob/master/plugins.txt) to see if there's something by that name already, before you get too attached to it.
 * If you have a plugin with the same name as a plugin already in the jQuery Plugins Site, either consider renaming your plugin or namespace it.
 For example, jQuery UI plugins are listed with the "ui-" prefix (e.g. ui-dialog, ui-autocomplete).